Three Dimensional Theory of the Ion Channel Laser: Analytic Theory

 is the undulator parameter.
 In Section \ref{sec:hamiltonian} we assumed $\bm{x}_{\perp,j}^2 / 4 \ll \gamma_j$.
 Here we see this is equivalent to the assumption $K_j^2 \ll \gamma_j^2$ which is equivalent to the paraxial assumption $p_{x,j}^2 \ll \gamma_j^2$.
 For ICLs with very low energies and large transverse offsets, this assumption can be violated leading to relativistic effects causing the betatron oscillations to become anharmonic~\cite{kostyukov2003}.
 While we consider this extreme regime to be beyond the scope of this work, we note it has been investigated by Frazzitta {\it et al.}~\cite{frazzitta2024}.
 The two longitudinal equations can be solved to give

 where $\zeta_{0,j}$ and $\gamma_j$ are constants.
-Unlike the case in an undulator where $\gamma_j$ is truly constant since static magnetic fields do no work, in an ion channel $\gamma_j$ is only considered constant because we made the paraxial approximation and neglected an order $K_j^2 / \gamma_j^2$ oscillatory perturbation to $\gamma_j$ due to the betatron motion.
+Unlike in an undulator where $\gamma_j(z)$ is truly constant since static magnetic fields do no work, in an ion channel $\gamma_j(z)$ is only approximately constant; the paraxial approximation allows us to ignore the $z$ dependent subleading term which is oscillatory with amplitude of order $K_j^2 / \gamma_j$.
 Each electron in an ICL emits $\bm{\hat{z}}$ directed betatron radiation at a fundamental wavelength $\lambda_{1,j}$ equal to the distance behind a particle moving the speed of light the electron slips during one oscillation period.
 Mathematically, $-\lambda_{1,j} = \zeta_j(z + \lambda_{\beta,j}) - \zeta_j(z)$, where $\lambda_{\beta,j} = 2\pi/k_{\beta,j}$ is the betatron wavelength.
 Using Eq.~(\ref{eq:longitudinalmotion}), this yields the ICL resonance condition